el-halaby/20-Newsgroup/README.md

 * Classification by both post's subject and sender's email: The mean score was 98.64% with a standard deviation of 0.21%.

 ### Directory Setup and Dataset
-The "Data" directory contains the 20 text files, each text file contains a number of posts.
+The "Data" directory contains 20 text files, each file contains a number of posts relating to a single subject.
 The dataset was downloaded from: https://www.kaggle.com/crawford/20-newsgroups.
 To run the program, make sure to download the "Data" folder and execute the script "newsgroup.py".